BingoWon/Swipop/README.md

 # Swipop

+> **Swipe through live code.**

-**TikTok for Frontend Creations** — A platform where anyone can showcase interactive web-based works without showing their face.
+A platform where anyone can showcase interactive web-based works without showing their face — TikTok for Frontend Creations.

 ## Overview